 Many describe it as not quite sounding like "ope," but more like "oh" with a very quiet p at the end, heavily on that glottal stop.
 Sometimes it a similar sound (more like "up") is made in place of ope.

 So is this a Midwestern utterance or is this just a weird sound a lot of us make (and somehow never noticed)?
 Please weigh in and take the poll below!

-Hot dish - This is a casserole-like meal popular to Minnesota, North Dakota and South Dakota.
+- Hot dish - This is a casserole-like meal particularly popular within Minnesota, North Dakota, and South Dakota.
 There is no exact recipe, but it usually is made with a can of cream of mushroom soup as a base with corn, green beans, and beef.
 The topping is the best part, usually comprised of tater tots or cheese (or even better, both!)

-Jeet? - This is another term that seems to be heavily used all over the Midwest (and is heavily outlined by "The Michigan Accent & Slang Words".
-It's a quick and dirty mish-mash of "did you eat".
+- Jeet? - This is another term that seems to be heavily used all over the Midwest (and is heavily outlined by "The Michigan Accent and Slang Words."
+It's a quick and dirty mish-mash of "did you eat."

 © 2018 Melanie Palen